01 of 04

 And, of course, it’s free.
 Even the friendly and informative multi-lingual guides offer one-hour guided tours free of charge (but a tip is always appreciated and, to a degree, expected).
 The museum isn’t particularly big, so one hour is enough whether you go with a guide or on your own.
 The written information is in Spanish, so an English-speaking guide makes all the difference if you don’t speak the local lingo.

 Finally, the Museum of the Inquisition might not sound like good fun for all the family, but Peruvian schoolchildren often go to the museum and generally seem to find the scenes of torture fascinating or freakishly hilarious (or a mix of both).
-Younger... children might find it all a bit terrifying, so I haven’t included the museum in my list of things to do in Lima with kids, but older children with an interest in history will probably enjoy a short tour.
+Younger children ...might find it all a bit terrifying, but older children with an interest in history will probably enjoy a short tour.

 Museum of Congress and the Inquisition (Museo del Congreso y de la Inquisición)